javalib-team/sawja/tutorial/jaws_tutorial.rst

 about the nodes and program data structures.

-Moreover, *Jaws* provides a stack-less intermediate representation of code, not far from *SSA*, called *JBir*.
+Moreover, *Jaws* provides a stack-less intermediate representation of code, called *JBir*.
 This representation opens the way to many analyses which can be built upon it more naturally, better than with the byte-code representation (e.g. *Live Variable Analysis*). *Jaws* also provides functions to map a program using a particular code representation to another.

 ===================
 Global architecture